ibm-cloud-docs/account/ts-iam-resourceaccess.md

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** &gt; **Access (IAM)**, and select the user's name from **Users** page.
 1. From the row for the user that you want to assign access, click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions"), and click **Assign access**.
-1. Select **Assign users additional access**.
-1. Select the **IAM services** tile.
+1. Select the service.
+Then, click, **Next**.
-    1. Select the type of access you want to assign, then select the specific resource group to which you want to allow access.
+1. Scope the access to a specific resource group to which you want to allow access.
+Then, click, **Next**.
-1. Next, select the role that you want the user to have.
+1. Select the resource group access.
 The Viewer role is sufficient to enable the user to access the resource.
+Then, click, **Next**.
+1. Select the roles that you want the user to have.
+1. Click **Review**.
 1. Click **Add** to add the access to the access summary.
 1. Click **Assign**.
 {: tsResolve}